kss-node/kss-node/README.md

                                           [string] [default: "[modifier class]"] --title         Title of the style guide
-                                           [string] [default: "KSS Style Guide"]
+                                           [string] [default: "KSS Style Guide"] --nav-depth     Limit the navigation to the depth specified       [default: 3]
 ```

 In order to parse your stylesheets containing KSS docs, you need to either specify a single directory as the first argument or you can specify one or more source directories with one or more `--source [directory]` flags.